mswider/Monitor/README.md

 ```
 Here's a list of parameters available:
 ```
+    --config   Path to JSON config file
 -p, --port     Configures the port used for the web server     [default: 3000] -b, --backup   Sets file used to restore from backup -v, --verbose  Sets the logging level to verbose    [boolean] [default: false] -n, --notify   Enables desktop notifications        [boolean] [default: false]
 ```
-**Note:** Elevated permissions are typically required by your OS to run on ports lower than 1024

-### Configuration
+### Settings
 Once you've started the server, open its web page in your browser.
 By default, this will be at [localhost:3000](http://localhost:3000/) for your own computer.
 You'll be redirected to settings, where you can add or create accounts of students in your school to get started.

-**Important things to know about the settings page & accounts:**
+> **Important things to know about the settings page & accounts:**
-* Backup files can be downloaded by clicking the save icon in the top-right corner of the screen
+> * Backup files can be downloaded by clicking the save icon in the top-right corner of the screen
-* If a backup is created while a tracked student is in a class, future restores from that backup will show that the class is still in progress despite that not always being true.
+> * If a backup is created while a tracked student is in a class, future restores from that backup will show that the class is still in progress despite that not always being true.
-* Monitor automatically connects to class sessions, so students being tracked by Monitor will appear online in every class they're in.
+> * Monitor automatically connects to class sessions, so students being tracked by Monitor will appear online in every class they're in.
-* If Monitor tracks a student that is not using the extension, their teacher will see that they are online, but won't get any data from them.
+> * If Monitor tracks a student that is not using the extension, their teacher will see that they are online, but won't get any data from them.
 If this happens, their teacher will see "Waiting For Activity" on their tile in GoGuardian Teacher. **Source:** [Student's Screen Says "Waiting For Activity"](https://support.goguardian.com/s/article/Students-Screen-Says-Waiting-For-Activity-1630104942037)

 ## Advanced
 ### GoGuardian Account Creation